ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 ![Motherboard schematic](/images/motherboard_schematic.png)

 ### a) Sensors
 There are 5 sensors connected to the board, 2 temperature sensors, 2 flow sensors and 1 temperature fuse.
 They are all connected with a kind of JST connector, it looks like a JST XH but the JST XH doesn't have the lock mecanism.
-For the moment I use a standart 2.54mm male pin header to connect them.
+For the moment I use a standart 2.54mm pithc male pin header to connect them.

 #### Temperature sensors
 Both temperature sensors are Negative Temperature Coefficient (NTC) thermistore, it means that the resistance of the thermistore decreases with an increase in temperature in a non linear way.
 I use the code available on this page (http://www.circuitbasics.com/arduino-thermistor-temperature-sensor-tutorial/) to read the temperature from the thermistore.
 This code is based on the Steinhart-Hart equation and to work at his best, the coeficient of this equation must be adapted to your thermistore.
 But I did not want to unscrew the thermistore embedded in my spa so I use the standart coeficient of the equation and it works fine with an acceptable accuracy.